 Compliance Committee oversee the Company's efforts to actively manage both risk and compliance matters.
 The Risk and Information Security Committee assists the Board by overseeing and reviewing the Company's risk governance structure, including the ERM program, and also internal controls to protect Company information and proprietary assets.
 The Chief Risk Officer reports to the Risk and Information Security Committee, which assesses the performance of the Chief Risk Officer.
 Assessing and managing risk and communicating risks to the Board is the responsibility of the Company's Chief Risk Officer.
-The Consumer Experience and Compliance Committee primarily oversees the Company's Consumer Bill of Rights.
+The Consumer Experience and Compliance Committee primarily oversees the Company's compliance policies and practices, as embodied in the Company's CMS and ensures an appropriate consumer experience as envisioned in the Company's Consumer Bill of Rights.
 The Chief Compliance Officer reports to the Consumer Experience and Compliance Committee, which assesses the performance of the Chief Compliance Officer.
 The Audit Committee primarily oversees those risks that may directly or indirectly affect our financial statements, including the areas of financial reporting, internal controls and compliance with public reporting requirements.
 In addition, the Compensation Committee assists the Board in fulfilling its risk management oversight responsibilities associated with risks arising from employee compensation policies and practices.
 Each standing committee routinely provides reports to the full Board at regular meetings concerning the activities of the committee and actions taken by the committee since the last regular meeting.
-Additionally, each Board committee is composed of all independent directors, with the exception of the Consumer Experience and Compliance Kerters, which also includes Mr. Vecchione as an ex officio member.
+Additionally, each Board committee is composed of all independent directors, with the exception of the Consumer Experience and Compliance Committee, which also includes Mr. Vecchione as an ex officio member.